Ha-Duong-88/Credit_Risk_Analysis/README.md

 ### Summary
 * The model achieved an accuracy score of 0.6456130066757718 (65%).
 This means that not every single observations in the testing set was predicted correctly by the model.
 In other words, it predicted correctly 65% of the time.
 This also suggests that the dataset may be relatively balanced (versus imbalanced).
 To contrast this, if the model had achieved an accuracy score of .90 (90%) or 1.0 (100%), it can be mis-leading.
 A score this high would mean that every single observation in the testing set was predicted correctly by the model.
 It is rare in actual practice to achieve a perfect accuracy score in the real world.
 Moreover, an extremely high metric is a sign for potential overfitting.

-* Looking at the Imbalanced Classification Report, the precision ("pre" column) is .01 which is lower than the recall ("rec" column) which is .68 for the high_risk (majority) class, and precision is high at 1.0 for the low_risk (minority) class.
+* Looking at the Imbalanced Classification Report, the precision ("pre" column) is .01 which is lower than the recall ("rec" column) which is .61 for the high_risk (majority) class, and for the low_risk (minority) class, the precision is high at 1.0 and the recall is .61, comparatively close to recall for the high_risk class.

 - Notes only -- remove later